momerlk/juno_api/README.md

-# pakmaweshi.api
+# juno.api
-API of the pakmaweshi app
+API of the juno app